How to Extend the Life of Your Gym Equipment With Treadmill Repair and Preventive Maintenance

 Your gym’s equipment is an investment — and the more useful life your customers can get out of it, the more sound that investment becomes.
 Treadmills, in particular, need care and attention to hold their own against daily use — from those looking for light cardio to others training for a marathon.

-When customers turn to your establishment to help achieve their fitness goals, you mustn’t leave them with subpar equipment that’s glory days are long behind them.
+When customers turn to your establishment to help achieve their fitness goals, you mustn’t leave them with subpar equipment whose glory days are long behind them.
 However, purchasing new equipment to keep pace with the demand is an expensive endeavor.
-Regular treadmill maintenance can help you get the most out of your equipment investment and keep your gym’s members happy as well!
+Regular treadmill repair and maintenance can help you get the most out of your equipment investment and keep your gym’s members happy as well!

-The most basic form of treadmill maintenance, regular cleaning can go a long way in extending the life of your gym’s treadmills.
-Give the entire machine a wipe down, and you can eliminate dirt and debris before it becomes a problem with your equipment’s functionality.
+The most basic form of treadmill maintenance is regular cleaning and it can go a long way in extending the life of your gym’s treadmills.
+Give the entire machine a wipe-down, and you can eliminate dirt and debris before it becomes a problem with your equipment’s functionality.
 When these build up, they can eventually find their way into the motor and result in mechanical issues.
 While most treadmills are built to withstand liquids — think of errant splashes of water from bottles being picked up and placed down — it’s advisable to avoid using chemical detergents.
 These can degrade plastic and powder-coated surfaces over time, aging the equipment’s appearance.

 In addition to cleaning the outside of treadmills, clean underneath their motor covers, as well.
 Dust, sweat, dirt, and other debris can clog up the motor unit, and if too much gets in, the motor can stop working altogether.
 To clean underneath the motor cover, remove the screws from the motor cover, and pull the power cord from the wall.
 Use a duster or vacuum cleaner to remove dirt; since the motor is electrical, you’ll definitely want to steer clear of liquid cleaners.